jgneff/strictly-netbeans/README.md

 $ sudo snap connect strictly-netbeans:jdk-18-1804 openjdk
 ```

 You can use a different JDK by disconnecting the OpenJDK Snap package and setting the `JAVA_HOME` environment variable.
-Because the Strictly NetBeans Snap package is strictly confined, the JDK must be located in a non-hidden folder of your home directory.
+Because the Strictly NetBeans Snap package is strictly confined, the JDK must be located under a non-hidden folder of your home directory.
 For example:

 ```console
 $ sudo snap disconnect strictly-netbeans:jdk-18-1804